UniMERNet: A Universal Network for Real-World Mathematical Expression Recognition: UniMER Dataset

 \section{UniMER Dataset}

-The UniMER dataset is tailored to tackle the challenge of formula recognition diversity in real-world scenarios.
-The dataset is divided into two subsets: the UniMER-1M training set and the UniMER-Test testing set.
-The UniMER-1M training set covers a wide array of mathematical expressions encountered in real-world situations.
-Meanwhile, UniMER-Test facilitates comprehensive, accurate, multi-dimensional evaluation.
+The UniMER dataset addresses the diversity of formula recognition challenges in real-world scenarios.
+It consists of two main components: UniMER-1M, a large-scale training set, and UniMER-Test, a comprehensive evaluation set.

-Specifically, UniMER-1M comprises 1,061,791 Latex-Image sample pairs, encompassing both short and complex, long formula expressions.
-A crucial aspect of its construction was the careful balance of different length distributions.
-This equilibrium is instrumental in enabling models trained on UniMER-1M to improve their overall recognition accuracy and generalization capabilities significantly.
-UniMER-Test is constructed exclusively for the comprehensive evaluation of MER in real-world scenarios.
-It offers a detailed evaluation of MER from four dimensions, encompassing 6762 Simple Printed Expressions (SPE), 5,921 Complex Printed Expressions (CPE), 4,774 Screen Capture Expressions (SCE), and 6,332 Handwritten Expressions (HWE).
-This diverse range of expressions, totaling 23,789 samples, ensures a thorough evaluation of MER's performance.

-As shown in \cref{tab:tab1_statistic}, the UniMER dataset presents two notable enhancements over existing datasets.
-Firstly, the UniMER-1M training set is distinguished by its inclusion of formulas of varied lengths and complex expressions, which are scarcely represented in current datasets, encompassing a total of 1 million instances - a significant increase from the previously largest open-source dataset's 158,480 formulas.
-Secondly, the UniMER-Test evaluation set encompasses samples from various dimensions, offering a more realistic and comprehensive assessment of model performance in practical applications.